Our Review of The Numanna Organic Family Pack

 One of the most difficult things about tying together my passion for real food with my need for preparedness is finding emergency food that tastes reasonably good, has fewer additives, and isn’t loaded with genetically modified ingredients from a country with low food standards.

 I have buckets of emergency food from several different companies, but there was nothing I felt I could really get behind.
 There were always things like MSG (instant headache), GMO corn syrup (just no), or a label that announced “Made in China.”
-Don’t even get me started on the copious amounts of gluten and sugary drinks that seem to be the backbone of many emergency kits.
+Don’t even get me started on the copious amounts of crap and sugary drinks that seem to be the backbone of many emergency kits.

 Readers frequently ask me how they can immediately build a supply, and hands down, emergency buckets are the easiest, fastest way if you have the need for speed.
 At the same time, it’s difficult for me to recommend products that completely go against everything I believe in as a real food activist.